duff-lab-team/AD-EV-characterisation/README.md

 Emir Turkes can be contacted at emir.turkes@eturkes.com
 ```

-### 1. Supplemental Figures
+### 1. Extended Data Figures, Results, and Methods

-Several supplemental figures and methodology related to the main manuscript and revised manuscript are contained in PDF files hosted in Google Drive.
+Several extended data figures, results, and explanations of methodology can be found in additional files hosted in Google Drive.
-They can be found in the `supplemental` folder in the following link:
+They can be found in the `extended-data` folder in the following link:
 [https://drive.google.com/drive/folders/1WuZHpDzmFHFFVp1B6tU51ZQbQyBOY_jT?usp=sharing](https://drive.google.com/drive/folders/1WuZHpDzmFHFFVp1B6tU51ZQbQyBOY_jT?usp=sharing)

-### 2. Data and Code Used to Reproduce Manuscript Figures
+### 2. Data and Code Used to Reproduce Manuscript Figures and Results

-Reproduction of main figures from the manuscript and figures addressing reviewer comments can be found in the `results` folder of the same Google Drive link.
+Reproduction of figures and results from the manuscript can be found in the `results` folder of the same Google Drive link.
 Inside the folder are HTML files that can be opened in any web browser; they will have all information neccessary to view the figues and the code used to produce them.

 ### 3. Further Analysis